 The biscuit base

 It’s just a bog-standard cheesecake digestive biscuit base right?
 No… not quite.
 The process and biscuit crumb to butter ratios are the same, but this base uses a combination of digestive biscuits and Hobnobs.
 For obvious reasons mine were all gluten free.
 But what that combination gives is an extra textured, oaty bite from the rolled oats in the Hobnobs.
+You could also use homemade Gluten Free Digestive Biscuits if you want to be really ‘on it’.

 Being a Baileys chocolate cheesecake, there’s also a handful of chocolate chips added, offering firm little chocolate bursts into the experience.